DL1CB/RamsbergWetterAnzeige/readme.md

 ## About

-This is the software to drive the Weather informaiton display at Ramsberg Harbour.
+This is the software to drive the weather informaiton display at Ramsberg Harbour.
 A wifi enabled Raspberry Pi B+, with a USB-RS485 serial dongle is used to push serial data to the display every 10 seconds.